OUR VALUES, GOALS, & WHAT WE AIM TO ACHIEVE

 - Carnation members have opportunities to curate exhibitions.
 This includes group shows curated around a theme, two person shows, and juried shows.

-- Carnation is a gallery but more importantly a community of artists.
+- While Carnation is a gallery, it is first and foremost a community of artists.
 There are many opportunities to plan or participate in collaborations, openings, calls for shows, member exhibition exchanges, parties, fundraisers, and potentially the occasional art fair, member retreats, and much more.

 - Carnation members retain 100% from any sale of work from their exhibition.

-- Carnation is a preeminent arts organization in the highly visible Disjecta contemporary arts complex.
-Members benefit from additional traffic generated by Disjecta events such as the Portland Biennial, Annual Auction, and the curator-in-residence exhibitions.
+- Carnation is a preeminent arts organization in the highly visible Oregon Contemporary art complex.
+Members benefit from additional traffic generated by Oregon Contemporary events such as the Portland Biennial, Annual Auction, and the curator-in-residence exhibitions.

 - Carnation members will have their exhibitions professionally documented, and high quality images of their work will be shared on our website and social media.
 Members will be given their high-res edited images for personal use.

-We thrive with the support of our peers.
-While Carnation is a gallery, it is first and foremost a community of artists.
+We thrive with the support of our members.
 The continued success of our cooperative gallery model depends on enthusiastic support and engagement with its member base.
 With this awesome membership comes some duties.
 Listed below are some commitments you make when joining.

 - Commit to being a Carnation member for at least one cycle.

-When members join, they commit to a full 24-month cycle.
-Membership does not automatically renew.
-At the end of every cycle the larger group comes together to talk through successes and failures.
-At the end of a cycle, group members as a whole will recommend their fellow members for another cycle.
-Ultimately new members will be selected via an open call process, which will be voted on by the entire member base.
+When members join, they commit to a full 12-month cycle.
+Toward the end of every cycle the larger group comes together to talk through successes and failures, and members have the opportunity to renew membership.
+New members will be selected via an open call process, which will be voted on by the entire member base.

 - Participate in committees and take on additional responsibilities as needed.

-- Come to First Saturday openings to support the current Carnation show.
+Come to First Saturday openings and support Carnation exhibitions, fundraisers, and events.

 It is expected that as a member you are present at exhibition openings to help support the current member(s) show.
 Bring friends!
 We all want to benefit from everyone’s communities.
 Your presence and support is also necessary when we host fundraisers, member-lead workshops and pop-up events.

-- Advertise for Carnation on your social media once a week.
+Advertise for Carnation on your social media regularly.

 We all need to help spread the word about our amazing exhibitions and events.
 Carnation can only reach the followers we have.
 You all have such amazing networks, and we’re confident your followers want to know about what’s happening at Carnation.
 Please make sure to support your fellow members and our shows by promoting via social media or other means.